-Respondent shall make daily contact as directed by the Board or its designee to determine if he or she Respondent must submit to drug testing.
-Respondent shall submit his or her the drug test on the same day that he or she Respondent is notified that a test is required.
+Respondent shall make daily contact as directed by the Board or its designee to determine if he-ex-she-Respondent must submit to drug testing.
+Respondent shall submit his or she-ex-

 Any confirmed positive test for alcohol or any drug not lawfully prescribed by a licensed practitioner as part of a documented medical treatment shall result in a cease practice order resulting in a period of nonpractice/suspension from work by Respondent and may be a cause for revocation of probation.
 Respondent may not resume the practice of veterinary medicine in any form until notified by the Board in writing.
 Submit to drug testing shall not be tolled.